FosterCommerce/klaviyoconnect/docs/KlaviyoNotes.md

 - `$country` - country they live in
 - `$zip` - postal code where they live
 - `$image` - url to a photo of the person
+- `$consent` - This identifies which types of consent a subscriber has given.
+Consent is stored as a list array and may contain several properties, like Email and Web.
+There are five supported values for consent, which correspond to different methods you can use for marketing to your subscribers: `"email"`, `"web"`, `"mobile"`, `"sms"`, `"directmail"`
+- `$consent_method` - This identifies the method that a subscriber used to opt in
+- `$consent_timestamp` - This is a timestamp recording precisely when the user submitted the form and granted consent.
+This is added automatically by Klaviyo if it is not present in the Profile data

 ### Event Properties